Vulvar Cancer: Surgery

 Tell them if you use any form of marijuana or any illegal drugs.
 This is to make sure

-you’re not taking anything that could affect the surgery.
-After you’ve talked about
+you’re not taking anything that could affect the surgery or the anesthesia.
+After

 You’ll also meet the anesthesiologist or nurse anesthetist.
 You can ask questions